Understand the pros and cons of having a credit card before you apply for one.

 2) Earns You Rewards

 One of the benefits of using credit cards to pay your way around is all the exciting reward programs that card issuers offer their customers.
 These can be in the form of loyalty points that you can redeem later.
 There are also cash back rewards on selected items and shopping stores when you pay with your credit card.
+You could even try to align your business and personal spending to maximize your rewards.

 3) Protection Against Potential Fraud